ArshiaIlaty/COMP-526-HW1-repo/ABOUTME.md

 <br/>

 <p>
+PhD Student at the University of California, Irvine, and San Diego State University Software Developer at World Mobile Inc.
-An Engineering Intern at Tesla Inc and
+Software Engineer Intern at Tesla Inc
-A Graduate student at Unversity of Nevada, Reno.
+Graduate student at Unversity of Nevada, Reno.
 <br/>
 I have a strong background in statistics and machine learning, and I am able to use my skills to solve complex problems and extract valuable insights from data.
 I am also proficient in programming languages such as Python, dart, and so on, and I am able to develop custom algorithms, models, and applications to meet specific needs.
 I am also interested in big data and data engineering, and I am knowledgeable in Hadoop and Spark.
 <br/>